top of page

 Current State of The North American Electrical Power Grid

 Up until the 21st century, the North American bulk power supply system (BPS), colloquially known as the “electric grid”, has been operating almost solely on a centralized power supply model.
-In this model, large-scale plants such as nuclear, coal, and natural gas serve as centralized electrical power sources transmitting electricity locally and over long distances, each serving a large customer base over a large geographical area.
-This model has been left in place, over the past century, as it has proven to be effective, affordable, and highly reliable.
+In this model, large scale plants such as nuclear, coal, and natural gas serve as centralized electrical power sources transmitting electricity locally and over long distances, each serving a large customer base over a large geographical area.
+This model has been left in place, as over the past century, it has proven to be effective, affordable, and highly reliable.

 The Changing Landscape of Our Electrical Power Needs